 We think you should be able to see everything in about 30 minutes, though you’re welcome to stay longer.

 Timed ticket entry

 For your safety and the safety of our staff, everyone must book online in advance.
-You’ll be able to book your visit here shortly.
+Book your visit here.

 If you are buying tickets as a group, you can book up to 6 tickets online.
 Each person in the group must have their own ticket.
 We cannot admit groups larger than 6 people

 To avoid disappointment, please try to arrive up to 5 minutes before your time slot.
 Please follow government advice on social distancing.
 You can meet people from outside your household at the Gallery following government advice on social distancing.

 Latecomers will only be admitted if there is capacity to do so, and if it is safe for other visitors and our staff.

 If I just turn up will I be allowed in?